-Kindergarten was the last grade of school I have any fond memories of.
+Kindergarten was the last grade I have fond memories of.
 My teacher Mrs. Duke was very kind and made each of us feel special.
-I wasn’t good academically though and would often fall behind my classmates in spelling.
+I wasn’t great academically though and would fall behind my classmates in spelling.

 He that believeth in me, these works that I do, he shall also do.
 And even greater works than these

-Back in Martins Ferry, with 2 children and my father actually being there, the house became too small for all of us.
+Back in Martins Ferry, with 2 children and my father being there, the house became too small.
 My mom was slowly moving up in her company and with my dad staying at home with Josh, we were able to save a few dollars.

 By the time I left that Catholic school my behavior had really become a problem.
 My parents encouraged me to use this new school and city as an opportunity to start over.
 I even changed my name.
 I no longer wanted to be called Arthur.
 I was A.J. now.